 You will now see that the start screen displays 4 rows.
 To restore defaults, you may simply delete the newly created registry key.
 Do remember that it is always a good idea to create a system restore point first, before making any changes to the Windows Registry.

-Also check out use PowerShell or VBScript to change Number of App Tile Rows on Windows 8 Start Screen.
+Also, check out how you can use PowerShell or VBScript to change the Number of App Tile Rows on the Windows 8 Start Screen.